v-sbradley/bacx-pr/topics/rn-topics.md

 Date column:
 - For before a feature ships, use the month and year the feature is planned to ship.
 Example: April 2019
 - For once the features has shipped, use the day, month, and year.
 Example: April 12, 2019
+- For features that are not scheduled, put "Undetermined"
+- For features that are both not scheduled and might ship after the current release notes timeframe, put "Undetermined (may release after ".
+For example: Undetermined (may release after March 2019)

 Weekly release column:
 - Use the same version information that customers are being given and make it a link to the corresponding weekly release notes topic.